 What did I know about publishing a book?
 How was I going to reach an international audience without their professional support?
 But I found out too late that they had no intention of publishing my book and lost almost $600 in the process!
 Thank God I hadn’t gone too far in the publishing process with them before I realised my mistake.

 Please do your research before you agree to publish with anyone…if you really think you need that sort of help in this day and age of Self Publishing.
 If you want to self-publish, I’d suggest you go to Smashwords.
-They have great guides to help you with editing, formatting, publishing and marketing your book, and they also assist with circulation, so that your book gets into as many only stores as possible.
+They have great guides to help you with editing, formatting, publishing and marketing your book, and they also assist with circulation, so that your book gets into as many online stores as possible.
 And they don’t ask you to pay first!

 2. Thinking that your work ends with writing!
 So, being lazy about the publishing and promotional process.